 Mulch your tomatoes, especially when you’re using overhead irrigation system.

-This will help to prevent the soil from splashing on the tomato stems as well as keeping the soil around the tomato plant moist.
+This will help to prevent the soil from splashing on the tomato stems as well as keeping the garden soil around the tomato plant moist.

 Stake your tomato plants.
 Tomato cages are a popular and easy way to increase yield, reduce disease and make caring for them easier.

-Stress over having too many tomatoes!
+Don’t stress over having too many tomatoes!
 If you’re having tomatoes in plenty or concerned about the fruit flies invading your kitchen because of the influx of the tomatoes?

 Simply wash a good number and store them in the freezer.
 Defrost them after some time.
 You’ll see the tomatoes skin slipping off.

 Plant several tomato varieties if you have ample space for them; Plum and Roma’s tomatoes are the best varieties for preserving and slicing for fresh eating.
 On the other hand, Beefmaster tomatoes, an indeterminate plant belong under low maintenance tomato variety.